 We moderate the Blacksburg & New River Valley group, and we occasionally organize get-togethers to strengthen the local CS network.
 We were formerly appointed as City Ambassadors for our area, and we have also been interviewed for a local newspaper article on CouchSurfing that has helped to spread the word.

-You can find one or both of us reading, writing, making art, hiking, playing board games, eating vegan food, dancing, talking with friends, and loving up our little baby, Heron.
-Our interests also extend to growing organic food, homesteading, natural building, cider, puppies, and other things interesting and helpful.
+You can find one or both of us reading, writing, making art, hiking, playing board games, drinking cider, eating yummy food, dancing, talking with friends, and loving up our little guy, Heron.
+Our interests also extend to growing organic food, homesteading, natural building, environmental education, cider, puppies, and other things interesting and helpful.

 Music, Movies, and Books